Severe storms knock out power to 40,000 customers in Tulsa metro

-Severe thunderstorms Saturday night into Sunday morning knocked out power to about 40,000 electric customers in the Tulsa metro.
+Severe thunderstorms Saturday night into Sunday morning knocked out power to about 40,000 electric customers in the Tulsa metro area.

 The storms also generated winds up to 80 mph in some areas of the state, knocking down trees and causing other damage.

-Note: Update (9 a.m.
-Monday): About 1,200 customers in the Tulsa area remained without power early this morning, according to PSO.